Pistonite/botw-ist/packages/manual/src/action/material.md

 ## Detail

 - <skyb>hold</skyb> requires [`Inventory` screen](../user/screen_system.md),
-  and you can only hold a maximum of 5 items
+  and you can only hold a maximum of 5 items.
 - <skyb>drop</skyb> requires [`Overworld` screen](../user/screen_system.md)
   when dropping held items.
-When a list of items is specified.
-It may switch screens multiple times to facilitate the action
+When a list of items is specified, it may switch screens multiple times to facilitate the action.
 - Certain actions are not possible when you are holding items.